jerith/Platform-Guild/language-guides/python/development.rst

 .. seealso::

-    `PyPy` below for installation of a separate interpreter used by many production compnents.
+    :ref:`PyPy` below for installation of a separate interpreter used by many production compnents.
 Its use has especially succeeded CPython for any new projects.